iLert/docs/integrations/zendesk.md

 ## In Zendesk: Create API Token <a id="api-token"></a>

-1. Optional: create a dedicated iLert user in Zendesk.
-That way, you will be able to distinguish tickets created by iLert.
+1. Optional: create a dedicated ilert user in Zendesk.
+That way, you will be able to distinguish tickets created by ilert.

 2. Go to admin settings, select the API channel, enable token access and create an API token.

 ![](../.gitbook/assets/zd6.png)

-3. You will need this API token later in iLert.
+3. You will need this API token later in ilert.
 Make sure to copy and store it.
 You won't be able to see it again in Zendesk.
 Click **Save**.

 ## FAQ <a id="faq"></a>

-**Are tickets updated in Zendesk if the alert is updated in iLert?**
+**Are tickets updated in Zendesk if the alert is updated in ilert?**

-Yes, status updates to iLert Alerts are reflected in the title of the Zendesk ticket, e.g. `RESOLVED` host compute.infra is `DOWN`.
+Yes, status updates to ilert Alerts are reflected in the title of the Zendesk ticket, e.g. `RESOLVED` host compute.infra is `DOWN`.

 **Can I choose which updates to publish to a ticket in Zendesk?**

 Currently not.
-If that's something you'd like see in iLert, we look forward to your feedback via chat or e-mail.
+If that's something you'd like see in ilert, we look forward to your feedback via chat or e-mail.